Sonicsmith goes full Eurorack with the E1 series

 Polyphony will be catered to anyone who can provide split voice outputs.
 As a guitarist, I obviously think of hex/quad pickups AKA “split pickup” split into mono outputs for your patching pleasure.

-Personally I think that active pickups are a bit overkill and I work with a local pickup manufacturer Hathor pickups here in Krakow who makes a really high-quality passive hex-pickup with a DIN-7 cable output.
-For that pickup, we have developed the Breakor E7 which is an 8 HP, passive, breakout module to split the DIN-7 pins into 6 output and will also provide additional two mixed outputs of strings 1,2,3 and 4,5,6 with separate mute switches for each string to include/exclude them from those mixed outputs.
+Personally, I think that active pickups are a bit overkill and I work with a local pickup manufacturer Hathor pickups here in Krakow who makes a really high-quality passive hex-pickup with a DIN-7 cable output.
+For that pickup, we have developed the Breakor E7 which is an 8 HP, passive, breakout module to split the DIN-7 pins into 6 outputs and will also provide additional two mixed outputs of strings 1,2,3 and 4,5,6 with separate mute switches for each string to include/exclude them from those mixed outputs.

 Obviously the majority of “split pickup” owners are of the Roland GK series 13-pin active pickups and so far, I haven’t seen any Eurorack representation for those users.
 That why I’m happy that manufacturer Synquanon already developed an affordable 6 HP breakout module to match the size of our polyphonic set.